 This program was created by two experienced therapists, Yael Livne and Hagit Kirshner-Shalom, who partnered to build an integrative modality of dyadic work using Water Play Therapy.

 About the Course

-This course integrates different methods, knowledge, and practices that together establish an innovative working model in parent-child connection.
+This course integrates different methods, knowledge, and practices that together establish an innovative working model for parent-child connection.

 The mutual water play will be utilized as a catalyst for the attachment process, building trust and communication, aiming to strengthen the dyadic bond.
 The course will share a new way to observe, understand, and support the dyad, using water as a multifaceted tool.

 Three working techniques of joint water play will be presented.

 The learning will be interactive with clips and demos to bring the learning to life.

-By the end of the course, participants will be able to use Dyad Water-Play as an assessment tool and as enabling tool with their relevant clienteles.
+By the end of the course, participants will be able to use Dyad Water-Play as an assessment tool and as enabling tool with their relevant clients.

 Intro: an overview of attachment theory, advantages and principles of expressive therapy, dyadic work, and water play.

 Fundamental and advanced needs of children and typical challenges in the parent-child relationship.

 Advantages and challenges of working in dyadic and triangle modality.

-Water Play foundations and principles (using colours, play objects, and storytelling).
+Water Play foundations and principles (using colors, play objects, and storytelling).